MIT-Informatics/LegalTags/tools/expert/README.md

 ## Dependencies

-This tool relies on the [GNU Java Prolog](https://www.gnu.org/software/gnuprologjava/) library, which is a Java implementation of ISO Prolog.
-GNU Java Prolog is released under a LGPL v3 license, and i s *not* contained in the distribution of this software.
+This tool relies on the [JIProlog](https://www.jiprolog.com/) library.
+JIProlog is released under a ALGPL v3.0 license, and is *not* contained in the distribution of this software.
 To use this tool, you must download the `.jar` file and place it in the `libs` directory.
 The following command will do this.

 ```
 mkdir -p libs && \